NVIDIA/framework-reproducibility/pytorch.md

 is to use [WarpCTC][2].

-PyTorch 1.7 includes a new function, [`torch.set_deterministic`][5], which precludes the need to set either `torch.backends.cudnn.determinsitic` or `torch.backends.cudnn.benchmark`.
+PyTorch 1.7 includes a new function, [`torch.set_deterministic`][5], which precludes the need to set either `torch.backends.cudnn.deterministic` or `torch.backends.cudnn.benchmark`.
 An additional advantage of using this function is that it will cause an exception to be thrown if you try to use an op that could inject nondeterminism into your model.
 It's impossible for an exception to